 Explores the roots of science fiction as well as classic and modern works of science fiction and speculative literature.
 Introduces common themes in science fiction, the various ideological underpinnings of science fiction, and the way such literature comments on current issues in society and presents new ideas to society.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite: (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 Tuition: credit Fees: $0.00

 |45716||Web||—||—||25-Sep-2017 thru 16-Dec-2017||Textbooks for CRN 45716||Course details for CRN 45716|

 Instructor: Elissa E Rust